iveksl2/goodcode/README.md

 reading and writing code.
 This repository can serve serve as a post-mortem to allow you to 'sharpen the saw' when attacking your next project.

-Each Principle will Provide Empirical Support (i) and Reference / Documentation (ii) on implementing the principle.
+Each Principle will Provide Empirical Support (i) and Reference / Documentation (ii) on learning & implementing the principle.
 # Principles:

 - **Readability**